 Inside Trust Summit 2024: Shaping the Future of Digital Trust

-Trust Lab at IIT Bombay hosted the third edition of its annual flagship program Trust Summit on October 17-18, 2024, bringing together over 100 participants from industry, government, and academia to the IIT Bombay campus.
-The two-day summit focused on current challenges and opportunities in India’s Digital Trust landscape, structured around the Lab’s three core verticals in Research, Technology, and Ecosystem development.
+IITB Trust Lab hosted the third edition of its annual flagship program Trust Summit on October 17-18, 2024, bringing together over 100 participants from industry, government, and academia to the IIT Bombay campus.
+The two-day summit focused on current challenges and opportunities in India’s Digital Trust landscape, structured around the Lab’s three core verticals in Research, Technology, and Ecosystem.

 Day 1: October 17

 The Trust Summit 2024 kicked off with Mr. Mukul Joshi, Program Director of IITB Trust Lab, presenting an overview of the lab’s two-year journey.
-He highlighted significant achievements across its core focus areas: research, technology development, and ecosystem building
+He highlighted significant achievements across its three focus areas.

 The day then moved to its primary focus – a closed-door Hardware Security Workshop featuring experts from academia and industry.
 The workshop highlighted critical advancements in Hardware Security and Cryptography through keynote addresses and panel discussions.